 Architecture is nearly always the solution of a complex problem, an equation with many variables and which can be resolved in more than one way.
-It needs to address the programme, the site conditions, be formally expressed and have technical solutions that allow building it, but it must also have an intention or contain an interesting concept, because it remains an artistic expression.
-Since the solution starts with an idea until it is materialized, many people are involved: architecture is teamwork, not only when building, but also when planning, and the diversity of views has the considerable potential not to leave out any side of the issue.
+It needs to address the programme, the site conditions, be formally expressed and have technical solutions that allow building it, but it must also have an intention or contain an interesting concept because it remains an artistic expression.
+Since the solution starts with an idea until it is materialised, many people have to be involved: architecture is teamwork, not only when building, but also when planning and the diversity of views has the considerable potential not to leave out any side of the issue.

 In this regard, current processes have much to do with those of software creation.
 Even if you start with a freehand drawing or physical models are used, computers have become an essential tool which has conditioned work methods.
 Architecture is resolved through drawing and drawing has become a code that many different people devise through CAD.
 While projects change and develop, ideas are checked with new lines, layers, references, 3D models.
 The outcome improves with each version and changes are shared and updated.

 Computers provide communication and immediacy, the basis for collaboration systems, but also, current software increasingly facilitates processes.
 Parametric tools allow linking elements, observing how models perform according to the changes entered; calculation systems allow studying the performance of the structure, MEP, etc. The method is more interactive and it consists of updating and introducing improvements progressively, which is very similar to editing a wiki, another one of the major breakthroughs derived from the open source philosophy.